YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 - allow event handlers to attach to the mojit DOM node
 - communicate with other mojits on the page
 - execute actions on the mojit that the binder is attached to
-- refreshing templates with binders
+- refresh templates with binders

 .. _07_intro-final: